 Facebook native scheduler

 Facebook has a scheduler built right into your Facebook page.
+It’s the only example of native social network automation that I can think of.
 And it’s free.
 Go into Publishing Tools from your page and click Create.
 It’s just like writing a Facebook post, but rather than clicking “Publish,” click the drop-down arrow and choose “Schedule.”
 Then set a date and time for your post to be published.